timescale/docs.timescale.com-content/api.md

-- For time columns having timestamp or DATE types, the `chunk_time_interval` should be specified either as an `interval` type or a numerical value in microseconds.
+- For time columns having timestamp or DATE types, the `chunk_time_interval` should be specified either as an `interval` type or an integral value in *microseconds*.

 - For integer types, the `chunk_time_interval` **must** be set explicitly, as the database does not otherwise understand the